 Singletary has experience as a kick returner, but has not done it since his freshman season in college.
 Special teams coordinator Heath Farwell liked what he saw from Singletary in training camp in that area.

 "He's done it in practice," said Farwell of return reps for Singletary.
 "Unfortunately, we weren't able to get him any reps in the preseason, but he's very talented.
 You see him on offense, same thing in the return game.
 He's very valuable and could be a good returner in this league.
 We have a bunch of guys that we can put back there and feel comfortable with."

-As the Bills prepare to open the 2019 season on the road against the AFC East New York Jets, scroll through to view photos from previous matchups between the two opponents.
+As the Bills prepare to close the 2019 regular season against the New York Jets, scroll through to view photos from previous matchups between the two opponents.

 Tyler Kroft doubtful